dreamfactorysoftware/platform-wiki/Platform-Documentation/API Access via Scripts.md

 ### platform.api.includeUserScript()
 One additional method is available in the `platform.api` object.
 This is the `includeUserScript()` method.
 This allows you to include your own library or libraries of scripts into your server-side scripts.

+> For security purposes, the includeUserScript() function, and the include() convenience function *only* load scripts from your DSP's private user script storage area.
+If you wish to load a remote library or from a CDN, you must download a copy of the library and create a user script with the contents.

 This method only loads scripts that are stored in the user script area of the DSP: `[install]/storage/.private/scripts.user`.
 In addition, this method merely reads the file and returns the contents.
 If you wish to make the objects in the included script, you must `eval` the returned data in your own script.

 To make this a simpler process, we've created a global function called `include()`.
 This will make the call and return the contents.